laminlabs/lamin-docs/docs/audit-log.md

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/Afygpvnvlkyc1ezM0000.png" style="margin: 1%;"/>
 </div>

-Events are read-only and their visibility follows is governed by the database {doc}`permissions`.
+Events are read-only and their visibility is governed by a users access permissions to the database.